-Student Jane enrolls in our Doctorate program and after attending for 13 days out of the 6-week term she decides on a different career path.
-A term consists of 6 weeks which is 42 days in length, therefore she attended (based on her last date of attendance) 13 out of 42 days or 31% of the term.
+Student Jane enrolls in our Doctorate program, and after attending for 13 days out of the 6-week term, she decides on a different career path.
+A term consists of 6 weeks, which is 42 days in length.
+Therefore, she attended (based on her last date of attendance) 13 out of 42 days, or 31% of the term.
 If her tuition is \$1035 for the term, she is responsible for \$320.85 (.31x 1035) of tuition fees and eligible for a refund in the amount of \$714.15 (\$1035-320.85).
 Had Jane withdrawn during the Add/Drop period, which is the first 7 days of the term she would be eligible for a full refund.
-However, if Jane would have attended past the 4th week of the term, she would not be eligible for a tuition refund.
+However, if Jane would have attended past the 4th week of the term, she would not be eligible for a tuition proration.

-Refund of Fees for All Programs
+Reversal or Adjustment of Fees for All Programs

-Refund of Fees and Other Charges: 100% refund of fees and other charges will be made if enrollment cancellation occurs before the start of a Term.
-Registration Fee is non-refundable once a Term has started.
+Adjustment of Fees and Other Charges: 100% refund of fees and other charges will be made if enrollment cancellation occurs before the start of a Term.
+Registration Fee is non-refundable once a Term has started. balance detail with all charges, adjustments and financial aid refunds during the withdrawal semester